oshritshtossel/iMic/README.md

 # Image and graph based microbiome representation for host classification
-This code is attached to the paper Image and graph based microbiome representation for host classification.
+This code is attached to the paper "Ordering taxa in image convolution networks improves microbiome-based machine learning accuracy".
 We suggest two novel methods to combine information from different bacteria and improve data representation for machine learning using  bacterial taxonomy.
 # iMic
-iMic translates the values and structure of the taxonomy tree to images and then apllies CNN on the images.
+iMic translates the values and structure of the taxonomy tree to images and then applies CNN to the images.
-For full explanation see our paper.\
+For a full explanation, please take a look at our paper.\
 microbiome2matrix - translate the ASVs to images\
 nni_data_loader - load the dataset for the learning.\
 main_nni_runner_tt - perform the learning itself.